LindseyWeiskopf/gis_tutorials/01_Creating_A_Basic_Map_In_ArcMap.md

 When you are finished with your map, you can export it to a variety of formats.
 Go to `File` > `Export Map…` to reach a dialogue box where you can choose your export format and save your map.
 You will find that you can export your map as an image file (i.e. JPG) for immediate use or as a vector-based file (i.e. EPS) for further graphics editing.

 You made a map!!
 To turn in: Export your map to a pdf file.
-Save the file with your name and week 2 lab in the filename, and upload it to courseworks.
+Thank you to the ERC, the Columbia Center for Spacial Research, and Dr. Rod!